Visiting Blakesley Hall

 The gardens and ground floor of the house are accessible by wheelchair users, however, as a Grade II* listed building we have been unable to install a lift within the house.
 Therefore those in wheelchairs will be unable to access the upper floors of the house.
-We can adapt our taught sessions to allow all of your class to participate in and contribute to the session.
-Accessible toilets are available in the classroom.
-Please inform our bookings team if your group have any special access requirements and our Learning Officer will endeavour to adapt the session to suit.
+Alternative accessible activities can be arranged with prior notice, to inform the team contact Education Bookings Team.

-Goodie bags are available to pre-order and should be paid for on the day.
-We have a range of goodie bags to order:
+Goody bags are available to pre-order and can either be paid for on the day or via invoice to your school.

 Pupil / Teacher Ratio

-For all Key Stage 1 and 2 school groups a ratio of 1 adult for every 10 pupils is required.
-A failure to meet these ratios may result in your session being cancelled upon arrival at Blakesley Hall.
+A failure to meet these ratios may result in your session being cancelled upon arrival at the mill.

 On the Day Information

 School groups should arrive 15 minutes before the start of their first taught session.
-This will allow for pupils to disembark from the coach, drop off lunch bags and visit the toilets before going into the main house.
+This will allow for pupils to disembark from the coach, drop off lunch bags and visit the toilets.

 Coach Drop Off and Parking